geospaitial-lab/aviary/docs/how_to_guides/api/how_to_use_the_process_area.md

 [`CoordinatesFilter`](../../api_reference/geodata/coordinates_filter/coordinates_filter.md)
 to the coordinates of the process area.

-In this example, we filter the process area based on geospatial data with the [`GeospatialFilter`](../../api_reference/geodata/coordinates_filter/geospatial_filter.md).<br />
+In this example, we will filter the process area based on geospatial data with the [`GeospatialFilter`](../../api_reference/geodata/coordinates_filter/geospatial_filter.md).<br />
 You can remove coordinates of tiles that are within the polygons in the geodataframe with the difference mode.